Click here to view video.

 Dentists have at least eight years of education beyond high school, and specialization requires even more training.
 Students entering dental school are expected to have completed the equivalent of four years of college and have a science-based baccalaureate degree.
 All dental school applicants are required to take the Dental Admission Test administered by the Council on Dental Education of the American Dental Association.

 Licensure is required in the State of Connecticut.
-Prerequisite: Connecticut requires graduation from an approved Dental School and passing the National Board Examination; acceptable Regional Clinical Performance Test (e.g. NERB)
+Prerequisite: Connecticut requires graduation from an approved Dental School and passing the National Board Examination; acceptable Regional Clinical Performance Test (e.g. NERB).

 American Dental Association